th-otto/MagicOnLinux/README.md

 Use parameter "-h" or "--help" for an explanation of the parameters.

+Especially helpful: parameter "-e" to open the configuration file in a text editor.

 Source files for the Atari code (MagiC kernel and applications) are also available in their respective repository, see below.

 # Screenshots